top of page

 My Story

 My career initially started off in Homeless Outreach and Community Assertive Treatment, during COVID, like many people, I had to transition to working telemedicine.
 It was during my telemedicine experience in 23 states across the US that I witnessed that I was not alone in my experiences as a woman seeking healthcare.
 In fact, many women often felt written off or forgotten by the medical profession.
-It seemed to take an unreasonably long time for women to be diagnosed with conditions specific to women such as: endometriosis, polycystic ovarian syndrome, breast cancer, uterine cancer, cervical cancer, ovarian cancer, and autoimmune disorders.
+It seemed to take an unreasonably long time for women to be diagnosed with conditions specific to women such as: endometriosis, polycystic ovarian syndrome, breast cancer, uterine cancer, cervical cancer, ovarian cancer, autoimmune disorders (like sarcoidosis), connective tissue disorders (Ehler's Danlos Syndrome, Hypermobility Spectrum Disorder).
+The neurodiverse women with ADHD, OCD, and Autism Spectrum Disorders suffered for 30 or more years without a diagnosis.
 The disparities were especially worse for LGBTQI and People of Color.

 In Reproductive Psychiatry and Homeless outreach, I have to: